barlog-m/spt-andern/README.md

 `PlayerScavAlwaysHasBackpack` if true player scav always spawns with backpack.

-`GpCoinsOnPmcAndScavs` regualar scavs and pmc always has GP Coins in their backpaks.
+`GpCoinsOnPmcAndScavs` regular scavs and pmc always has GP Coins in their backpacks.

 `LegaMedalOnBosses` bosses has Lega Medal in their pockets (or not).